Dami Olonisakin

 Dami "Oloni" Olonisakin (born 6 August 1990) is a British Nigerian sex educator and relationship advisor.
 She runs the blog Simply Oloni and a podcast.
 Olonisakin was included on OkayAfrica's 100 Women list.

 Biography

 Olonisakin has lived in the United Kingdom.
 She was raised in a Nigerian and Christian household.
-She has one younger sister.
+She has one younger sister, Temi Olonisakin.
 As a child, she did not receive comprehensive sex education.
 Oloni earned a bachelor's degree in journalism with honours from the University of Bedfordshire.

 Media work

 Simply Oloni blog

 Olonisakin started the blog Simply Oloni in 2008.
 She wrote her first blog posts at the age of 18, in response to a sermon that opposed abortion.
 She said:

 I was just like, you know, surely this message isn't right.
 Surely they should be teaching us if you do want to have sex, these are ways you can do it responsibly...
 And I think that's when it started to hit me, I really wanted to talk about the rights that women have.